 NVFF’s Education + Outreach Programs are dedicated to sharing the power of cinematic storytelling with the next generation of creative minds.
-Every year, we reach over 3,500 students through integrated film programs that inspire curiosity, spark conversation, and foster critical thinking.
+During the film festival, we reach over 3,500 students through integrated film programs that inspire curiosity, spark conversation, and foster critical thinking.

 Looking for informative, engaging, and inspirational content to watch at home?
 We hope that this curated selection of films can be a way to spark conversation and creativity amongst you and your loved ones.